cairo-book/cairo-book/src/ch14-01-contract-storage.md

 ```

 In this second example, we need to pass `user` and `name` as arguments, because `names` is a mapping, with `user` as key and `name` as value.
+If the mapping had more than one key, we would pass in the other keys as parameters as well ( we do it with the `nested_names` mapping).

 ```rust, noplayground
 {{#rustdoc_include ../listings/ch14-building-starknet-smart-contracts/listing_01_reference_contract/src/lib.cairo:write}}